 The Red Shirt in Star Munchkin can be sacrificed to allow you to run away successfully.
 In the event you fight a monster and win (meaning you don't have to run away), there's still a 1/6 chance "the redshirt got overexcited and sacrificed himself anyway".

-Death Of A Salesman: The eponymous salesman commits suicide in hopes of leaving his family his life insurance money, an act which renders the policy invalid.
+Death of a Salesman: The eponymous salesman commits suicide in hopes of leaving his family his life insurance money, an act which renders the policy invalid.
 Most policies still pay out if the suicide happens a certain time after the policy is first taken out, but the play explicitly states that his wasn't one of them.
 His widow also mentions having made the final mortgage payment, meaning that their financial burden wasn't nearly as bad as he presumed.

 The sequel has this as an option in the battle against Darth Nihilus, halfway though you can kill a party member to make it easier.
 However they grossly underestimated the power of the player and party, even without paying much attention to optimization it can take under three minutes to defeat him.
 This generally results in lots of Narm when the other characters yell about how "he's too strong!" the first thirty seconds in, and the cutscene takes longer than the actual fight.
-Of course you can stop the Stupid Sacrifice so it may be an Averted Trope.
+Of course you can stop it so it may be an Averted Trope.

 Dead Space 2's DLC Story, Severed, has a bad example.
 Gabe could have just pushed Victor out of the way to avoid the blast from the grenade he set off.
 However, he was holding the Idiot Ball at the time and decides to slam Victor's face into the ground before the grenade went off.
 Sealing Gabe's fate.

-Dirge Of Cerberus proves guilty of this on one occasion.
+Dirge of Cerberus proves guilty of this on one occasion.
 When Implacable Man Azul is attacking the party, Shalua holds the hydraulic door open for Vincent and Shelke to escape through.
 This wouldn't be so bad... except that Shelke had literally just finished demonstrating her ability to paralyze Azul indefinitely with a barrier materia.
 Even disregarding this, there was no need whatsoever for Shalua to stay behind to hold the door open, considering that it had an adjacent button to open it.
 Was it really too much trouble to just push the button again and open the door a second time?

-Gorath's Heroic Sacrifice in Betrayal At Krondor has shades of this.
+Gorath's Heroic Sacrifice in Betrayal at Krondor has shades of this.
 His death is only necessary because his two powerful magician companions (who have dozens of spells suitable for immobilising or disintegrating someone on the spot) are just too tired to do anything but blink at the enemy who makes a run for the Artifact of Doom, prompting Gorath to try and stop him at the cost of getting corrupted by it and needing to be killed along with his enemy.

 By the end of the game, you (or a teammate) are asked to step into a chamber to complete the project your father started to bring clean water to the wasteland.
 Thing is, the chamber is bathed in radiation.
 You can't send in the rad-resistant Super Mutant, the Ghoul who is healed by radiation, the robot that is completely unaffected by radiation, or a slave with an explosive collar around her neck that is completely subservient to your whim in every other way, and no reason is given in any case.
 It's just more dramatic this way.
 Your rad-resistant armor fails, your anti-rad meds do crap.
 You (or the likewise unprotected team mate) have to go in and die horribly of radiation poisoning.